Vesting

 /* contract definition above */

-export const compiledContract = compile( untypedValidator );
+export const compiledContract = compile( contract );

 export const script = new Script(